 Estate planning focuses on avoiding expensive legal procedures like Probate and Conservatorships while ensuring your estate passes to the intended beneficiaries.
-Well designed estate plans help to minimize or entirely avoid legal fees or taxes imposed at death, guarantee distribution of assets in accordance with the wishes of the deceased, and include provisions and documents to avoid costly legal procedures that may arise due to incapacity.
+Well designed estate plans help to minimize or avoid taxes imposed at death, guarantee distribution of assets in accordance with the wishes of the deceased, and include provisions and documents to avoid costly legal procedures that may arise due to incapacity.

 An individual’s estate consists of assets owned including the following:

 - Real property including, but not limited to, residence, rentals, apartments, condominiums, farms, ranches, etc.